written by Maree Stuart

 Finally, we’re glad that the prediction of David Bowie in 2002 hasn’t come true.
 It’s meant that there are some ways to protect one of your lab’s most important intangible property, the contents of your reports.
 It helps keep the modern bandits at bay.

 If you’ve faced an issue like misuse of reports, there are ways to manage this.
 Of course, if you want to talk about the particulars of your situation, we’re more than happy to lend an ear.
-In fact, whether you need legal or lab advice, we’ve got you covered.
+In fact, we have your back, whether you need legal or lab advice.

 If you’re looking for legal advice, contact Maree by phone or email firstname.lastname@example.org